developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Add Profile Stream Mode Maximum
 Used to define the maximum volume level that the UI allows the Device User to select for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added, and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

-The value must be an integer that is greater than 0 and less than 256, with 1 being the lowest possible volume level and 255 being the highest possible volume level.
+The value must be an integer greater than 0 and less than 256, with 1 being the lowest possible volume level and 255 being the highest possible volume level.

 The additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Mode Minimum** and **Volume UI Configuration - Action Add Profile Stream Mode Preset** MUST be specified to define the complete behavior of a single *Audio Mode* within a single *Audio Stream*.